Some U.S. companies starting to feel pain from Ukraine crisis

 The deputy speaker of the Russian parliament, Vladimir Zhirinovsky, known for his anti-Western rhetoric, has already demanded that McDonald's pull out of Russia.

-Credit card company Visa Inc (V.N), which has 100 million cards in Russia, stopped providing services to two Russian banks after U.S. sanctions in March.
+Credit card company Visa Inc, which has 100 million cards in Russia, stopped providing services to two Russian banks after U.S. sanctions in March.
 The company said the sanctions were hurting its transaction volumes in Russia and that it expected them to have some impact on its results.

-Chemicals maker DuPont (DD.N) said its position in Ukraine, while only a small percent of its sales, represents an important part of its growth plan.
+Chemicals maker DuPont said its position in Ukraine, while only a small percent of its sales, represents an important part if its growth plan.
 Ukraine seed sales fell below DuPont's expectations in the quarter, the company said.

 "Given our uncertain political situation there and the tightened credit markets, we are seeing seed-buying decisions being reduced or deferred," DuPont Executive Vice President James Borel said on a conference call with analysts.